zilelai/healthmonitoringsystem/README.md

    -Use the image in this repository to build yours (might include the file) -After receiving the board, solder them base on the image file

+4. Upload code
+   -Use the code in this repository
+   -Upload it in Arduino IDE

-4. Happy using it :)
+6. Happy using it :)

-5. Might include a 3D Model
+7. Might include a 3D Model